-If you are experiencing unexplainable numbness or a loss of reflexes in your limbs for a prolonged time, you may want to discuss the possibility of having the disease with your doctor.
+If you are experiencing unexplainable numbness or a loss of reflexes in your limbs for a prolonged time, you may want to discuss the possibility of having CIDP with your doctor.

 The sooner you can identify the disease and begin treatment, the higher the chance you can reverse symptoms and prevent further damage to your nerves.

-Symmetrical motor and sensory progressive neuropathy affecting proximal and distal muscles with loss of deep tendon reflexes
+Typical CIDP is a symmetrical motor and sensory progressive neuropathy affecting proximal and distal muscles with loss of deep tendon reflexes.

 Multifocal Motor Neuropathy

-A condition where there is a sensory loss, pain, and poor balance with abnormal gait or walking.
-There is no weakness but frequently motor nerve conduction studies are abnormal in addition to sensory conduction studies.
+This is a condition where there is a sensory loss, pain, and poor balance with abnormal gait or walking.
+There is no weakness, but frequently, motor nerve conduction studies are abnormal.

-Although there is no cure for this illness, early diagnosis and treatment can help manage symptoms, prevent paralysis and irreversible nerve damage.
+Although there is no cure for this illness, early diagnosis and treatment can help manage symptoms, preventing paralysis and irreversible nerve damage.